Corpus Christi, Texas: Sports

-Corpus Christi has professional sports to offer residents and visitors.
-The city is home to the Corpus Christi IceRays of the North American Hockey League and the Corpus Christi Hooks are the AA minor-league baseball club for the Houston Astros, which play in the Texas League.
-The largest venue in Corpus Christi is the 18,000-capacity American football venue named Buccaneer Stadium.
+Although Corpus Christi has no teams in any of the four major sports leagues of the NFL, NBA, MLB, or NHL, it does have several sports offerings.
+The city is home to the Corpus Christi IceRays of the North American Hockey League and the Corpus Christi Hooks, of the Texas League, and the AA affiliate of the Houston Astros.
+The largest venue in Corpus Christi is the 18,000-capacity American football stadium named Buccaneer Stadium.

 Year-round NCAA Division I collegiate athletics may be found at Texas A&M-Corpus Christi as the Islanders compete in 14 men's and women's sports as a member of the Southland Conference.

-Sailing races are held weekly off downtown's T-heads every Wednesday, where spectators watch vessels competing at sunset.
-Additionally, Corpus Christi is also home to the Corpus Christi Rugby Football Club, which is a member of the Texas Rugby Union, an affiliate of the Western Rugby Union and of the United States Rugby Football Union.
+Corpus Christi is also home to the Corpus Christi Rugby Football Club, which is a member of the Texas Rugby Union, an affiliate of the Western Rugby Union and of the United States Rugby Football Union.

 In 2017, the United Soccer League expanded to Corpus Christi, forming Corpus Christi FC.
-Corpus Christi FC plays in the Mid-South Division of the USL League Two.
+They play in the Mid-South Division of the USL League Two.

+In 2023, American indoor football expanded to Corpus Christi, forming Corpus Christi Tritons.